|Partners in Education|

 The 21st International Congress on the Education of the Deaf (ICED) witnessed revolutionary exchanges on the vital themes in education.
 Presenters addressed topics encompassing seven major strands: Educational Environments, Language and Literacy, Early Intervention, Unique Challenges in Developing Countries, Educating Learners with Diverse Needs, Technology in Education, and Sign Language and Deaf Culture.
 These presentations and ensuing dialogues raised many complex questions.
 Partners in Education: Issues and Trends from the 21st International Congress on the Education of the Deaf features all of the keynote addresses by renowned luminaries in deaf education: Breda Carty, Karen Ewing, Nassozi Kiyaga, John Luckner, Connie Mayer and Beverly Trezek, volume editor Donald F. Moores, Peter V. Paul, Antti Raike, Claudine Storbeck, James Tucker, and Alys Young.

 Most critically, the contributors to this collection explore the many multifaceted challenges facing the world’s deaf students.
 Deaf children are being diagnosed with overlays of disabilities; more deaf children are growing up in poverty; and many deaf children represent minority racial/ethnic groups or are immigrants to their country of residence.
 The situation for deaf individuals in the most impoverished countries of the world is desperate and of crisis proportions.
 This volume brings these themes to light through its exceptional synthesis of the outstanding discourse that took place at ICED 2010, including abstracts from 30 celebrated conference presentations.

-Donald F. Moores is Professor, Department of Exceptional Student and Deaf Education, University of North Florida, Jacksonville, FL.
+Donald F. Moores is a former professor in the Department of Exceptional Student and Deaf Education at the University of North Florida.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST